If you’re reading this blog, it’s because I’m either ill or some emergency has cropped up.

 Public transport is another place that I struggle with this.
 Yes, I understand that we ought to cram ourselves in to the tube carriages or move to the back on a bus, but I don’t like being too close to people I don’t know.
 The worst thing is during the summer when I am wearing a t-shirt and someone’s arm brushes against mine.
 It really gives me the creeps and I usually shudder.
 Yuck!

-Right now, I’m craving a massive slice of chocolate cream cake.
+Right now, I’m craving a massive slice of chocolate cream cake or some moist lemon drizzle cake.
 Unfortunately, I know there’s absolutely zero chance of me finding anything wheat free, dairy free and egg free that would satisfy that craving.
 Although I know things could be a lot worse, I am feeling sorry for myself more often than not when I think of all the things I used to be able to eat without even thinking.
 Nowadays, everything takes a lot more planning.